-As the GeologistWriter, Deborah strives to understand and convey the wonder of the landscape and the complexity of earth processes while also exploring the mysterious terrain of the human heart and relationships through compelling stories and essays.
+As the GeologistWriter, I strive to understand and convey the wonder of the landscape and the complexity of earth processes while also exploring the mysterious terrain of the human heart through stories and essays.

 each bed of stone